 In 1863, the authorities decided to repair the burial site.
 They exhumed Beethoven’s body and put it in a new and better metal coffin before burying him again.

-So, in 1888, they dug up Beethoven once again and reburied him in a special honorary grave at the Zentralfriedhof, which is Vienna’s main cemetery and home to numerous esteemed former residents of Austria’s capital.
+So, in 1888, they dug up Beethoven again and reburied him in a special honorary grave at the Zentralfriedhof, which is Vienna’s main cemetery and home to numerous esteemed former residents of Austria’s capital.

 A newspaper report on the fresh burial noted (my rough translation):

-The gracious chirping of songbirds left a poignant impression as they rang out from the willows and acacias in the middle of the prayers of the clergy and among the sombre tones of the trumpets (?).
+The gracious chirping of songbirds left a poignant impression as it rang out from the willows and acacias in the middle of the prayers of the clergy and among the sombre tones of the trumpets (?).

 The grave’s location and surrounding cemetery is astonishingly peaceful and, dare I say, beautiful.